-2.3 Indicators to signal risk materialisation periods
+2.4 Indicators to signal risk materialisation periods

-The set of macroeconomic and financial indicators included in the analytical framework for operationalisation of the countercyclical buffer in Portugal is targeted at detecting risk materialisation in a timely manner, and is more oriented towards justifying decisions to reduce (in full or in part) or to maintain at 0% the countercyclical buffer rate, should it not yet have been built up.
+The set of macroeconomic and financial indicators included in the analytical framework for operationalisation of the CCyB in Portugal is targeted at detecting risk materialisation in a timely manner, and is more oriented towards supporting decisions to reduce (in full or in part) the CCyB rate.
+This set of indicators should also be able to signal risk materialisation in the financial system in a coincident manner.

 According to the analysis in Detken et al. (2014), high-frequency market-based indicators and forward-looking indicators/expectations related to the real economy display good coincident signalling properties as regards periods of abrupt risk materialisation.
-Taking into consideration Recommendation ESRB/2014/1, the assessment of the performance of various indicators in the identification of financial stress periods presented by Detken et al. (2014), as well as international experience, the Banco de Portugal has selected three indicators to detect risk materialisation periods.
+Taking into consideration Recommendation ESRB/2014/1, the assessment of the performance of various indicators in the